BPDU Guard

 3. Understanding ErrDisable State

-When BPDU Guard detects a BPDU it immediately shuts the port down to protect the network.
+We have see when BPDU Guard detects a BPDU it immediately shuts the port down to protect the network.
 The interface enters the err-disabled state with a status of down/down.

 Interface G0/2 in err-disabled state after rogue switch sends BPDU and is blocked by BPDU Guard